Sonora27/syriatel_churn_classification_analysis/readme.md

 * Although my recall score was quite high, it came at the relative expense of my precision score.
 In the future, I would like to create a model that has both high recall and high precision.

-* I would also like to investigate further to see why so many customer service calls are being made by SyriaTel customers
+* I would also like to create a model that predicts customer service calls to investigate what causes SyriaTel customers to call customer service so frequently.